LibrariesHacked/librarylab/ideas.md

 A listing of ideas
 {: .fs-6 .fw-300 }

-Over time this page will grow with ideas of projects.
+Over time this page will grow with projects.

 ## Prototypes